-If you enjoyed reading this post, consider giving a donation via snail mail (payable to Sally Jo Sorensen, P.O.
-Box 108, Maynard MN 56260) or paypal:
+You can mail contributions (payable to Sally Jo Sorensen P.O.
+Box 108, Maynard MN 56260) or use the paypal button below: